There is a church, almost in the middle of nowhere.

 And it’s a reminder that things don’t last.
 Everything ends, even life.
 But the works we do, they live, the lives we’ve changed, they matter.
 That’s the crux of it all, isn’t it?
 Make your life matter, even if it is to just one person.

-We go up the steps of the church and there are three bells.
+We go up the steps of this European church and there are three bells.
 Maybe we’re not supposed to ring them, but there’s no one around, and he does.
 It lifts the spirit, gives more joy.

 And there’s the other reminder, it’s the little things in life that are the most important.
 Hold on to the little joys; hold on the seemingly mundane, because in the end, that’s the real treasure.

 Come back to the front of the church and the sun breaks through the clouds and smiles down on me; me, the one who doesn’t like my pictures taken, or me, the one who needs a dozen warped photos to get one good pic.
 He clicks a photo.
 There’s more sun than me and it’s perfect.
 That’s the pic on here.

 We click other photos and they’re gorgeous, the sun playing with the clouds, and the rays of light bouncing off the roof of the church.
 Those pics aren’t on here, but they remain a part of my treasure trove long after we have gone our separate ways.
 I look at them now while writing this and remember him.
 Smile; wistful smile; learned smile.
 Ah life!

 The church stands 27 meters in height and is made entirely of wood.
 You know you can tell the age of the tree by counting its rings.
 He does that.
 These logs are so large that I walk around to the other side of the church and come back, he’s still counting the rings.